Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

 &nbsp;

-For code insperation I have looked into my first project "The Knots" to see which way the code reacted if changed into certein way and then applied the same on my second project which is Macramé Quiz project.
+For code insperation I have looked into my first project "The Knots" to see which way the code reacted if changed into certain way and then applied the same method on my second project which is Macramé Quiz project.
 I also wanted to keep the same theme as my first project so in future I could link the quiz to my website.

 For code inspirations I went through my notes that I took throughout the course and also I checked out few Youtube videos such as (https://www.youtube.com/watch?v=WUBhpSRS_fk&ab_channel=CodingNepal) to understand the codes better and use them correctly.